AI-estimated baseline profile. Be the first to log a session!

 Where does 2011 Menghai "Wei Zui Yan" Ripe Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the 2011 harvest.
+Grown in Yunnan, China.
+This batch is from the 2011 harvest.

 How much does 2011 Menghai "Wei Zui Yan" Ripe Pu-erh Tea Cake cost?